NicoHood/Hoodloader/Readme.md

 See the [HID project](https://github.com/NicoHood/HID) for HID related bugs.

 **Programming Arduino Mega with ISP doesnt work because of fuses.**
-See this for more information: http://forum.arduino.cc/index.php?topic=126160.0
+See this for more information + fix: http://forum.arduino.cc/index.php?topic=126160.0

 Media Keys dont work on Linux out of the box (not a Hoodloader problem, this is with any Keyboard)

+See this how to uninstall the drivers for Windows if something isnt working: https://support.microsoft.com/kb/315539

 Burning Bootloader error is fixed with IDE 1.5.7 or higher (avrdude bug)!